 Set expectations up front

-As project managers, we are always striving to be proactive, to plan more upfront, identify and plan for risks and to decrease the amount of fire fighting that always inevitably occurs.
+As project managers, we are always striving to be proactive, to plan more upfront, identify and plan for risks and to decrease the amount of firefighting that inevitably occurs.
 And yet we do these things for critical paths, resource loading, external dependencies and customer delays, but we rarely take the time to plan for team members’ performances.
 Most often, it is simply assumed that team members know what to do.
 And unwritten assumptions will always be proven wrong, as project managers know explicitly.

 Simple techniques, straight out of PMBOK and best practices, will help mitigate for poor performance.
 Here are several techniques: